-Chances are, if you’ve been watching the news lately, you’ve likely started to see a shift in headlines from what we have been through, to what’s to come.
+Chances are if you’ve been watching the news lately, you’ve likely started to see a shift in headlines from what we have been through, to what’s to come.
 Though it’s impossible to predict the future, it certainly seems reasonable that the forecast of a mass employee exodus is coming.
-The question become, “Do you want to stop it?
+The question becomes, “Do you want to stop it?
 If so, How can you do that?”

 It’s true that turnover is a natural evolution of the workforce.
 At the same time, as a leader, it’s important to remain on the “driving” end and not the “receiving” end of those decisions.
 Creating an environment in which nobody would ever want to leave might sound impossible, but falling a few feet short of that goal is better than never striving to achieve it at all.

 Imagine if you had a rock-solid team of “A” Players with a line out the door of more people wanting to join.
 Think about what the future could hold if your highest potential executives never went to your competition, but INSTEAD stayed or even flocked to your company!
 Would those scenarios allow you to achieve more?

 Retention of employees is HUGE for what’s to come.

 Inc.com recently published an article that states a jaw-dropping 52% of employees plan to leave their jobs this year.
 Additionally, in their research they found: